Alec Baldwin: I may end impersonations of 'satire-resistant' Donald Trump

 Alec said he would have to be paid “an ungodly amount of money” to play Trump in a film or on stage.

-“I don’t know if I’d want to be Trump for more than a five-minute slug of time on Saturday Night Live,” the actor said.
+“I don’t know if I’d want to be Trump for more than a five-minute slug of time on Saturday Night Live.

-“You’d have to pay me on ungodly amount of money because it would be exhausting.
+“You’d have to pay me an ungodly amount of money because it would be exhausting.
 It would be tiresome.”

 Alec was speaking as he promoted new Dreamworks animation The Boss Baby.